Ari-Zona1/Rutgers-CS111/Assignment 7/README.md

 1. Open a terminal window
 2. Navigate to the directory where the Java files are located
 3. Compile the Java files using the javac command, followed by the file names.
-For example, to compile Sierpinski.java, StdDraw.java, StdIn.java, and StdOut.java, you would enter: javac Sierpinski.java StdDraw.java StdIn.java StdOut.java
+For example, to compile Sierpinski.java, you would enter: javac Sierpinski.java
 4. Run the Sierpinski program using the java command, followed by the class name and the desired order of the Sierpinski triangle.
 For example, to generate a Sierpinski triangle of order 3, you would enter: java Sierpinski 3